SC1015FDAD3/SC1015-FDAD-TEAM-3/README.md

 This project explores the factors driving track popularity on TikTok, focusing on musical qualities, clustering analysis, and statistical validation.
 It aims to uncover the key elements contributing to a song's virality on TikTok, emphasising that star power is not always necessary for success.

 ## Methodology ⚙️
-The project employs a comprehensive approach, integrating several key analyses to reach its conclusions:

 ### Exploratory Data Analysis (EDA)
 - This step provides a preliminary examination of the dataset, identifying significant correlations and patterns.
 The analysis revealed a notable correlation between "artist_pop" and "track_pop," suggesting that artist popularity has a global impact on track success.